fducau/fducau.github.io/index.md

 # [](#header-2)About
 I am a Master's student in Data Science at [New York University](http://cds.nyu.edu/).
 Prior to that I received my degree in Electrical Engineering from [Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/).

+My main interests are in neural language models, and generative models more broadly.
+Also interested in adversarial and reinforcement learning.

 #  [](#header-2)Courses
 Some interesting courses I have taken: